heyitsyuliya/chat-app/README.md

   - [x] find the item in local storage
   - [x] delete the item
 - [ ] Play a sound when sending and receiving messages

+### Bugs:
+- [ ] After I clear the cache userId key is getting set to undefined and that breaks the app and React displays a very mean error.
+To fix this, I need to clear local storage for my app

 👇👇👇You probably won't need this, but I'll just keep this here anyway👇👇👇